delta-incubator/dat/README.md

 Then for each test case:

  1. Load the corresponding version of the Delta table
- 2. Verify the metadata read from the delta table matches that in the expected_metadata.json
+ 2. Verify the metadata read from the Delta table matches that in the `table_version_metadata.json`.
+For example, verify that the connector parsed the correct `min_reader_version` from the Delta log.
+This step may be skipped if the reader connector does not expose such details in its public API.
  3. Attempt to read the Delta table's data:
    a.
 If the Delta table uses a version unsupported by the reader connector (as determined from `table_version_metadata.json`), verify an appropriate error is returned.
    b.
 If the Delta table is supported by the reader connector, assert that the read data is equal to the data read from `table_content.parquet`.